 Bright Angel Point is located near the Grand Canyon Lodge.
-From the lodge there is a paved .5 mile (roundtrip) trail leads to the view point where you will get a beautiful view of Bright Angel Canyon.
+From the lodge, there is a paved .5 mile (roundtrip) trail that leads to the viewpoint where you will get a beautiful view of Bright Angel Canyon.

 Point Imperial is the highest point on the north rim and provides an excellent view of the Painted Desert and the east end of the canyon.